gooker/zguide/chapter4_cn.md

 //  This is the main thread for the Titanic worker.
 It starts three child
 //  threads; for the request, reply, and close services.
 It then dispatches
 //  requests to workers using a simple brute force disk queue.
 It receives
-//  request UUIDs from the {{titanic.request}} service, saves these to a disk
+//  request UUIDs from the `titanic.request` service, saves these to a disk
 //  file, and then throws each request at MDP workers until it gets a
 //  response.